davidgasquez/handbook/content/values.md

 - One task at a time.
 No distractions.
 - Don't be a [whatever person](https://medium.com/@courtneyseiter/the-tribe-of-whatever-or-how-i-learned-to-make-a-decision-8ab0a76f1f0c#.vj7olnmm5).
 Don't be afraid to make decisions and actively take them!
 All decision making — even if small ones — can be a good practice for the bigger ones you’ll face.
 - What would the best version of yourself do?
+- Reality is neutral.
+Reality has no judgments.
+To a tree, there's no concept of right or wrong or good or bad.
+You’re born, you have a whole set of sensory experiences… and then you die.
+How you choose to interpret that is up to you.
+And you do have that choice.

 ## Opennes